rateing stars

 According to the Medicines and Healthcare Products Regulatory Agency (MHRA), hemp-based CBD products need a licence, but licenses for these products have not been granted.
 CBD products can only be sold in the UK as long as its benefits are not being advertised as medicinal.

 Love CBD is a small family-run CBD shop that offers high-quality cannabis oil, establishing a leading brand for CBD capsules, balm, and sprays in the UK.
-Visit us at www.lovecbd.org or contact us at [email protected].
+Visit us at www.lovecbd.org.